Morpheme Terminalia Arjuna

 Why Terminalia arjuna is good for the heart

 Angina or severe chest pain occurs when the heart muscle fails to receive sufficient oxygenated blood to perform its pumping function.
 Studies indicate that angina might be managed with Terminalia arjuna bark powder.
 In a small clinical trial, researchers found that the frequency and severity of the angina pain could be reduced and the onset of angina could be delayed in stable angina patients with arjuna.
-Echocardiography and treadmill tests of the patients suggest that daily intake of arjuna bark powder could prevent 50 percent of the angina episodes within three months.
+Echocardiography and treadmill tests of the patients suggest that daily intake of arjuna bark powder could diminish the risk of angina attacks by 50 percent within three months.
 In people with mild angina, the changes in the heart muscles owing to ischemia might be reversed by taking this herb.
 No adverse effect of the herb on kidneys and liver functions has been observed in clinical studies.
 (Dwivedi S, Agarwal MP.
 “Antianginal and cardioprotective effects of Terminalia arjuna, an indigenous drug, in coronary artery disease.”
 Department of Medicine, UCMS, Delhi).
 The effect of arjuna bark powder on stable angina patients is comparable to isosorbide mononitrate.
 (Bharani A, Ganguli A, Mathur LK, Jamra Y, Raman PG.
 “Efficacy of Terminalia arjuna in chronic stable angina: a doubl- blind, placebo-controlled, crossover study comparing Terminalia arjuna with isosorbide mononitrate.”
 Indian Heart J. 2002 Mar-Apr;54(2):170-5).

-How to prevent coronary artery disease naturally
+How to reduce risk of coronary artery disease naturally

 A healthy lifestyle could reduce the risk of developing coronary artery disease.
 What you eat affects your blood pressure and blood cholesterol level.
 Eat plenty of fruits, vegetables and whole grains products.
 Increase the proportion of omega-3 fatty acid rich foods in your daily diet.
 Fish oil is one of the richest sources of this heart healthy fat.
 You would also find these polyunsaturated fatty acids in flaxseed, walnuts, canola oil and whole grains.
 Limit consumption of foods and beverages with added sugar.
 Add not more than 2400mg of salt to your daily diet.
 Reduce your daily salt intake by avoiding fast foods and processed foods.
 Eliminate trans fats from your diet.
 Trans fats present in hydrogenated vegetable oil and margarine would boost the level of harmful lipids in the blood.
 They are present in deep fried foods and processed foods.
 Limit consumption of saturated fats found in dairy products and red meat.
 Not more than 10 percent of your daily calorie intake should be met by saturated fats.
 Substitute the unhealthy fats in your diet with healthy fats such as lean meat, low fat milk and dairy, fish, olive oil and vegetable oil.
 Drink in moderation.
 Two drinks per day and one drink each day are sufficient respectively for men and women who love drinking.

 Regular physical activity coupled with a healthy diet is more beneficial for your heart.
 By boosting the metabolism rate of the body, exercises would help you to burn the extra calories.
 Exercises might protect you from coronary artery diseases.
 However, if you are accustomed to a sedentary lifestyle, you should gradually increase the level of your physical activities.
 Start with low to moderate intensity workouts such as brisk walking, swimming, cycling and jogging.
 At least 2 ½ hours of workout, each week are needed to maintain the normal health of the heart.
 A typical exercise regime would comprise of ten to fifteen minutes of stretching exercises to warm up the muscles and gradually raise the heart rate.
 These exercises should be followed by low to medium impact aerobic exercises.
 You can also add strength-building workouts with weights to your fitness routine.
-Regular exercises might prevent atherosclerosis and angina by lowering the serum cholesterol and triglycerides, decreasing the blood pressure and by maintaining a healthy body weight.
+Regular exercises might lower the risk of atherosclerosis and angina by lowering the serum cholesterol and triglycerides, decreasing the blood pressure and by maintaining a healthy body weight.

 You can cut the risk of coronary artery disease by quitting smoking.
 Secondhand smoking is equally bad for the heart.
 Stress and depression might worsen your cardiovascular malfunction.
 Stress and depression might be managed through mediation, workouts, deep breathing exercises, tai chi and yoga.
 Cognitive behavioral therapy might help you to develop a positive outlook towards life.